silverstripe/rhino/README.md

 ## UAT queuedjobs

-Queuedjobs in UAT will intentionally not auto-generate because of some logic in `AbstractLoggableJob`.
+Queued jobs on UAT will intentionally not recreate themselves because of some logic in `AbstractLoggableJob`.
 This was done to prevent lots of unnecessary GitHub API requests being made.
 To get a job to run in UAT, manually create and run it from within the jobs admin.